igorschultz/containerSecurity-demo/README.md

 ## How to Deploy It

-Before you start the deployment of Container Security into EKS Cluster, first, let's create a specific policy for this demo;
+Before you start the deployment of Container Security into EKS Cluster, first, let's create a specific policy for this demo:

 1. Go to `runtime ruleset` page, click the `+ Add` button.
 2. Give it a name and a description.